-One of Liverpool’s most aesthetically stunning attractions, Albert Dock should be right at the top of any visitor’s list.
-Not only is the Dock a World Heritage Site waterfront, it also houses the largest collection of Grade I listed buildings in the country.
-A number of Liverpool’s most popular attractions can be found here…
+One of Liverpool’s most aesthetically pleasing attractions, Albert Dock should be right at the top of any visitor’s list.
+Not only is the dock a UNESCO World Heritage site waterfront, it also houses the largest collection of Grade I-listed buildings in the country.
+A number of Liverpool’s most popular attractions can be found here.

-This award-winning attraction tells the story of four lads from Liverpool who went on to form one of the successful bands in the world.
-From their small beginnings through to the height of their careers, as well as their solo careers and John and George’s deaths, this is the most comprehensive Beatles exhibition you’ll visit.
+This award-winning attraction tells the story of four lads from Liverpool who went on to form one of the most successful bands in the world.
+From their small beginnings through to the height of their careers – as well as their solo careers and John and George’s deaths – this is the most comprehensive Beatles exhibition you’ll visit.

 One of Albert Docks’ many attractions, Tate Liverpool is a British and international contemporary and modern art gallery.
-Past exhibitions have included Jackson Pollock: Behind the Spots, Transmitting Andy Warhol and Mondrian and his studios, as well as part of the Liverpool Biennale.
+Past exhibitions have included Jackson Pollock: Behind the Spots, Transmitting Andy Warhol and Mondrian and his studios, and the gallery played an integral part in the Liverpool Biennial.
 With a regularly changing exhibitions reel, you’ll be sure to find something of interest here.

 With one of the largest public collections of art in the country outside London, Walker Art Gallery is a great way to spend an afternoon.
 This gallery boasts a rather large collection of drawings, paintings and sculptures from as far back as the 13th century.

-Another popular attraction on Albert Dock – we told you there is a lot! – The Merseyside Maritime Museum celebrates the history of the port of Liverpool.
+Yet another popular attraction on Albert Dock, the Merseyside Maritime Museum celebrates the history of the port of Liverpool.
 Here you’ll be able to check out full-sized vessels, maritime paintings and an exhibition on the city’s links to the Titanic.

 Another must-visit for any Beatles fanatic is The Cavern Club on Mathew Street.
 Though the Club isn’t the original Cavern, it’s still an incredibly popular tourist attraction and is home to a wealth of memorabilia.
 Bands also play here on a daily basis.

-The Museum of Liverpool is the newest museum in the city’s catalogue and celebrates the rich culture and history of Liverpool and its people.
-The museum is a must-see for anyone keen to swat up on local heritage. as sporting and creative achievements are recognised.
+The Museum of Liverpool is the newest museum in the city’s catalogue and celebrates the extensive culture and history of Liverpool and its people.
+The museum is a must-see for anyone keen to swat up on local heritage, as sporting and creative achievements are recognised.

 If nothing else, the striking design of this cathedral makes it a rather unique attraction to visit.
-Though the history of this cathedral is more contemporary in comparison to its sister venue at the other end of Hope Street, its gothic revival architectural style makes it visible on Liverpool’s skyline.
+Though the history of this cathedral is more contemporary than that of its sister venue at the other end of Hope Street, its gothic-revival architectural style makes it a standout feature of Liverpool’s skyline.

-The final Albert Dock attraction on our must-visit list, the International Slavery Museum is a one-of-a-kind tourism experience.
-The only museum of its kind, visitors can explore all aspects of historical and contemporary slavery in a venue which has welcomed 4 million visitors since opening in 2007.
+The final Albert Dock attraction on Culture Trip’s must-visit list, the International Slavery Museum is a one-of-a-kind experience.
+The only museum of its kind, visitors can explore all aspects of historical and contemporary slavery in a venue that has welcomed millions of visitors since opening in 2007.

-Here you’ll be able to stand in the exact same spots where Paul McCartney and John Lennon wrote some of the Beatles’ biggest hits, in two National Trust attractions which have been kept as they would have been in the 1950s and 60s.
+At 20 Forthlin Road and 251 Menlove Avenue, you’ll be able to stand in the exact spots where Paul McCartney and John Lennon (respectively) wrote some of the Beatles’ biggest hits.
+Both homes are now National Trust attractions, and have been kept as they would have been in the 1950s and 60s.